 - Part Time or Summer Jobs

-Local employers will typically advertise for part-time or seasonal positions on College Central.
-To stay up-to-date on job openings, look for email alerts and create an account on College Central.
+Local employers will typically advertise for part-time or seasonal positions on Handshake.
+To stay up-to-date on job openings, look for email alerts and create an account on Handshake.